Some City and County of Honolulu facilities are closed today due to ongoing severe weather.

 Camping at Ho`omaluhia requires a permit.
 There are 3 types of camping permits to suit your needs:

-- Weekend Camping — Online reservation can be made at http://PROS11.hnl.gov starting on Friday, 5PM (HST) 2 weeks prior.
-Permit is good for 10 persons, 3 ground tents and 3 vehicles parking permits.
+1. Weekend Camping — Online reservations can be made at pros.hnl.info starting on Fridays at 5PM (HST) 2 weeks prior to the desired date.
+Each permit is good for 10 persons, 3 ground tents and 3 vehicles parking permits.
 Camping fee is $32 per campsite from Friday to Monday.
-Camping on vehicles is not permitted.
+Camping in or on vehicles is not permitted.

-- Youth/Scouts Group Camping – reservation can be made 30 to 90 days in advance by calling the DPR Permit Office at (808) 768-3443 or emailing DPRpermitsoffice@honolulu.gov.
+2. Youth/Scouts Group Camping – Reservations can be made 30 to 90 days in advance by calling the DPR Permit Office at (808) 768-3440 or emailing DPRpermitsoffice@honolulu.gov.
 Youth groups can reserve 50% of available campsites.
-Fee is $32 per campsite holding up to 10 people from Friday to Monday at 4:00PM.
-No youth group camping is permitted during a 3 day holiday weekend.
+Fee is $32 per campsite, holding up to 10 people from Friday to Monday at 4:00PM.
+No youth group camping is permitted during a 3-day holiday weekend.

-- Large Group Camping – reservation must be submitted 30 days in advance.
-Designated campsites for large group camping are Nui Makai campsites #26 to #31 holding up to maximum 60 people.
-Applications are accepted either at the Ho’omaluhia Education Center Office or at the DPR Permit Office located at 650 South King St., 1st floor in Honolulu.
-Best to call Ho’omaluhia at (808) 233-7323 to check availability.
-Application must be submitted with a check payment of $225 payable to the City and County of Honolulu.
-Fee is non-refundable.
+3. Large Group Camping – Reservations must be submitted 30 days in advance.
+Designated campsites for large group camping are Nui Makai campsites #26 to #31, holding up to a maximum of 60 people.
+Applications are accepted either at the Ho’omaluhia Education Center Office or at the DPR Permit Office located at Sheridan Community Park, 833 Piʻikoi St. in Honolulu.
+We recommend calling Ho’omaluhia at 808-768-8942 to check availability.
+Applications must be submitted with a check payment of $225, payable to the City and County of Honolulu.
+Fees are non-refundable.

 For complete camping information and details, including the camping rules and regulations, go to: https://www.honolulu.gov/dpr/camping/